kirakiray/noneos-core/docs/en/documentation/file-operations.md

 ## Next Chapter

-Study [Directory Operations](./directory-operations.md) to learn how to traverse and manage directories.
+Learn [directory operations](./directory-operations.md) to understand how to traverse and manage directories.